gerekper/ganjaking/wp-content/plugins/mailpoet/readme.txt

 = Use of 3rd Party Services =

+MailPoet uses the following services that are necessary for its full functionality:

+* [Translate WordPress.com](https://translate.wordpress.com/) - used to download translations for the plugin.

 To improve user experience, MailPoet may use the following 3rd party libraries if the _Load 3rd-party libraries_ setting is enabled:

-* Google Fonts - used in Form Editor which you can use to customize your forms, and in the Email Editor to style emails.
-This can be individually [disabled by a filter](https://kb.mailpoet.com/article/332-how-to-disable-google-fonts)
+* [Google Fonts](https://fonts.google.com/) - used in Form Editor which you can use to customize your forms, and in the Email Editor to style emails.
+This can be individually [disabled by a filter](https://kb.mailpoet.com/article/332-how-to-disable-google-fonts).
+[TOS](https://policies.google.com/terms?hl=en) and [Privacy Policy](https://policies.google.com/privacy?hl=en)

-* DocsBot - used for searching in Knowledge Base with the help of AI.
-This functionality may load scripts from [https://widget.docsbot.ai/chat.js](https://widget.docsbot.ai/chat.js)
+* [DocsBot](https://docsbot.ai) - used for searching in Knowledge Base with the help of AI.
+This functionality may load scripts from [https://widget.docsbot.ai/chat.js](https://widget.docsbot.ai/chat.js).
+[TOS and Privacy Policy](https://docsbot.ai/legal)

-* Mixpanel - used to send data about the usage of the MailPoet plugin when you [agree with sharing usage data with us](https://kb.mailpoet.com/article/130-sharing-your-data-with-us)
+* [Mixpanel](https://mixpanel.com/) - used to send data about the usage of the MailPoet plugin when you [agree with sharing usage data with us](https://kb.mailpoet.com/article/130-sharing-your-data-with-us).
+[TOS](https://mixpanel.com/legal/terms-of-use/) and [Privacy Policy](https://mixpanel.com/legal/privacy-policy/)

-* Satismeter - used to ask for feedback.
+* [Satismeter](https://www.satismeter.com/) - used to ask for feedback.
+[TOS](https://www.satismeter.com/terms/) and [Privacy Policy](https://www.satismeter.com/privacy-policy/)

+* [Beamer](https://www.getbeamer.com/) - used to load our latest blogposts and announcements.
+[TOS](https://www.getbeamer.com/terms) and [Privacy Policy](https://www.getbeamer.com/privacy)

+* [Crowdsignal](https://crowdsignal.com/) - used to load our deactivation poll to improve our plugin.
+[TOS](https://crowdsignal.com/terms/) and [Privacy Policy](https://automattic.com/privacy/)

 Loading all these libraries is disabled by default.
 The option can be enabled in the _MailPoet's Settings > Advanced > Load 3rd-party libraries_.